saigkill/JobApplicationManager/README.md

 ## REQUIREMENTS

-* Windows 10/11
+* Windows 10 (Minimum 19041)/ Windows 11
+* MacOS 10.15 (Catalina) or higher

 ## REQUIREMENTS (hard dependencies)

 * LaTEX Installation.
+More on https://www.latex-project.org/get/
 * Syncfusion Essential Studio Community Edition (https://www.syncfusion.com/products/communitylicense).
 More in LICENSE.md.
 * You have to create a file called `secrets.json` in the `JobApplicationManager` folder.
 The file should look like this: